-- the first notice/letter raises the concern; - the second letter acts as a reminder and a right to appeal against the notice; - the third letter explains that the Council will be entering the land to carry out the necessary work; and - the fourth letter accompanies the Council's invoice for the works that have been carried out to rectify the problem.
+- the first notice/letter raises the concern; - the second letter is the serving of a formal legal Notice and acts as a reminder, tree owners have a right to appeal against the Notice; - the third letter explains that the Council will be entering the land to carry out the necessary work and the estimated costs of the work; and - the fourth letter accompanies the Council's invoice for the works that have been carried out to rectify the problem.
 If the landowner fails to pay this, a land charge is levied on the property.

-These trees and hedges notices/letters are issued throughout the year to ensure safety of the public is maintained at all times.
+Trees and hedges notices/letters are issued throughout the year to ensure safety of the public is maintained at all times.
 Similar measures apply to trees on private land next to public rights of way.

-The Council's Ranger Service (which includes Level 1 tree inspectors) is responsible for maintaining public rights of way, and where a dangerous tree is identified the landowner will be informed, but the service is not responsible for surveying these trees for their safety.
+The Council's Ranger Service (which includes Level 1 tree inspectors) is responsible for maintaining public rights of way, and where a dangerous tree is identified the landowner will be informed, but the service is not responsible for inspecting these trees for their safety.
 This remains the responsibility of the private landowner.

 Should the Ranger Service identify a dangerous tree, this will be discussed with the landowner and if necessary, the Council would follow the same procedure as set out in the above list.
-Examples of the letters that are used for this purpose are included in Appendix I and II.

 2.4.2 Owners and occupiers of private land are required to:

-• Trim hedges and trees to ensure growth does not obscure the view of road signs

-- Trim hedges adjacent to the public highway to maintain visibility for road users, particularly at junctions and on the inside of bends - Trim any hedge that directly abuts a public highway or right of way (including footway and cycle way) so that growth does not prevent the passage or affect the safety of the public highway user, including cyclists and pedestrians - Remove dead or decaying trees and other growth that may fall across the public highway - Remove branches and other growth that may prevent the passage of high sided vehicles or obstruct light from a public lamp (street light) - Ensure the public highway (including the footway and drainage features accompanying that public highway is left clear of debris from the cutting operations (Section 148, Highways Act 1980)
+- Trim hedges and trees to ensure growth does not obscure the view of road signs - Trim hedges adjacent to the public highway to maintain visibility for road users, particularly at junctions and on the inside of bends - Trim any hedge that directly abuts a public highway or right of way (including footway and cycle way) so that growth does not prevent the passage or affect the safety of the public highway user, including cyclists and pedestrians - Remove dead or decaying trees and other growth that may fall across the public highway

+- Remove branches and other growth that may prevent the passage of high sided vehicles or obstruct light from a public lamp (street light) - Ensure the public highway (including the footway and drainage features accompanying that public highway is left clear of debris from the cutting operations (Section 148, Highways Act 1980)